 What Is the Saudi End of Service Calculator?

 This calculator estimates the gratuity (end-of-service benefit) owed to an employee leaving a private-sector job in Saudi Arabia.
-It applies the exact formula from Articles 84–86 of the Saudi Labour Law, administered by the Ministry of Human Resources and Social Development (MHRSD).
+It uses the commonly applied approach described for Articles 84–86 of the Saudi Labour Law, administered by the Ministry of Human Resources and Social Development (MHRSD).
 The result depends on three variables: your last basic salary, your total years of service, and your reason for leaving.

 It is primarily used by Pakistani, Indian, Filipino, and other expatriate workers before resigning or at the end of a contract.
 It can also be used by HR departments to verify settlement calculations before processing final exit paperwork.